Miloš Veljković: Werder Bremen

 Veljković joined Werder Bremen on 1 February 2016, signing a three-and-a-half-year deal, for a reported fee of €300,000.
 On 24 September 2016, he made his first appearance for the first team of the 2016–17 season in a 2–1 victory against VfL Wolfsburg on matchday 5, the club's first win of the season; he played the full 90 minutes as centre-back after Lamine Sané had dropped out with knee problems in the warmup to the match.

 He agreed a contract extension with the club in June 2018.

 In June 2022, after Werder Bremen's return to the Bundesliga in the 2021–22 season, Veljković signed another contract extension with the club, reportedly until 2025.

 Red Star Belgrade

 On 11 March 2025, Red Star Belgrade announced that had reached an agreement with Veljković on a three-year deal.
 Veljković's contract with Werder expired in the summer, which the Serbian club used to acquire him as the first summer reinforcement.
+He scored his first goal for Red Star Belgrade on 4 December 2025 during the 3–0 victory against Čukarički.